amperity/amperity-docs/amperity_modals/source/stitch_benchmarks.rst

 **size-of-largest-more**

-   COMBINE INTO ONE COHESIVE PARAGRAPH:

-   Current show more: A higher than expected value may be an indication of overclustering records into Amperity IDs.
-On the other hand, a lower than expected value may indicate underclustering.Show less

-   Current tooltip: This test computes the percentage of a tenant's stitched records that are associated the largest Amperity ID.
-A larger percentage implies many records are being clustered into the same Amperity ID, usually because of bogus PII values.
-If, upon inspection, the largest cluster looks good, you may ignore this test.
+   A high percentage indicates overclustering, which is often associated with incomplete (or inaccurate) PII values.
+Review the cluster for accuracy and if it looks good, ignore this test.

 Shared name and phone